Skip to main content

 Manually Add a Device

-If you need to add a device by its Node ID:
+If you need to add a device by its Node ID, you can manually add it:

-3. Paste in the Node ID (10-character identifier)
+3. Enter the device's Node ID (10-character identifier)

-The device will appear in your Member Devices list and can then be authorized.
+4. The device will appear in your Member Devices list and can then be authorized

 tip